NicholasTan0/TCP-scanner/README.md

-# tcpscan: TCP Port Scanner & Service Fingerprinter
+# TCP Port Scanner & Service Fingerprinter

 tcpscan.py is a network security tool developed in Python using Scapy and native sockets.
 It performs an efficient stealth TCP SYN scan against a target host and applies best-effort banner-grabbing and active probing heuristics to accurately fingerprint the underlying services irrespective of their port configurations.